 - Distance Rollers: extreme distance on clear ground or under a low canopy

-The moderate weight (165-169g) provides the increased consistency needed with very understable discs, and the ultra-premium 400G plastic provides excellent grip while ensuring the F7 maintains its out-of-the-box performance for a longer period of time without becoming too understable.
+The moderate-to-heavy weights provide the increased consistency needed with very understable discs, and the ultra-premium 400G plastic provides excellent grip while ensuring the F7 maintains its out-of-the-box performance for a longer period of time without becoming too understable.